Highst stat: Charisma, weapons of choice: Rapier, bardic magic, instruments: Irish harp, fiddle, hand drum

 Hair: Dark brown/black, swept back.

 Features: Somewhat lordly, but he makes it seem nice.
+His nose was broken a while back when Celeste punched him.

 He and his cousin Tam share the same amber eyes, a trait inherited from their family as a whole.
-Val’s face has almost noble features- a straight nose, high cheekbones and a narrowed chin.
+Val’s face has almost noble features- a straight nose broken once, high cheekbones and a narrowed chin.
 His expression rests in perpetual surprise or amusement- his eyebrows are almost always raised, though not to the extent where it would form lines.
 Somehow, he has also managed to avoid getting any scars or permanent marks on his face, arms, and hands.
 He is clean-shaven and usually looks like he is about to smile.
 When he speaks, he often makes large, dramatic gestures with his hands, emphasizing his point with his body language.
 Without his charm and pleasant demeanor, however, he would look vaguely vampiric and frightening.

 Overall, Val’s form is slender.
 He has thin wrists and slim fingers, good for playing the many musical instruments he owns.
 He tries to keep his nails trimmed in an effort to look as good as he can- one’s appearance is very important.